Please help Damiana retain her independence

 We are seeking up to $10,000 so that Damiana can afford what she needs to stay independent and on the road: a new bike (and the ability to maintain it); a new, winter-suited waterproof tent; a lightweight foldable wheelchair she can take with her; and a new solar charger to replace the one that was stolen from her.

 Damiana has a good heart, and so we are hoping that other good-hearted Kiwis will respect the life she is trying to live, against all odds.
 Those odds have got really tough lately – let’s make her life substantially easier.

-Jonathan Dodd's involvement
+Jonathan Dodd's involvement (page creator)